starbeamjs/starbeam/docs/STARBEAM-POSITIONING.md

 The homepage should make this progression feel obvious:

+1. Starbeam is reactivity that stays JavaScript.
-1. You can mark root state reactive.
+2. You can mark root state reactive.
-2. Everything above that state stays normal JavaScript.
+3. Everything above that state stays normal JavaScript.
-3. Derived reads and cached formulas work through ordinary functions.
+4. Derived reads and cached formulas work through ordinary functions.
-4. Resources add setup, sync, and cleanup when lifecycle matters.
+5. Resources add setup, sync, and cleanup when lifecycle matters.
-5. Framework adapters connect this model to React, Preact, Vue, and Svelte.
+6. Framework adapters connect this model to React, Preact, Vue, and Svelte.
+7. This ordinary-JavaScript shape makes the code legible to both humans and AI-assisted development tools.

 The homepage should not start with: